druce/druce.github.io/_posts/2020-10-12-hyperparameter-tuning-with-xgboost-ray-tune-hyperopt-and-optuna.md

 - *LightGBM*

 We use 5 approaches :
-- *Native CV*: In sklearn if an algo *xxx* has hyperparameters it will often have an *xxxCV* version like ElasticNetCV which performs automated hyperparameter tuning over a search space with specified kfolds.
+- *Native CV*: In sklearn if an algo *xxx* has hyperparameters it will often have an *xxxCV* version, like ElasticNetCV, which performs automated hyperparameter tuning over a search space with specified kfolds.
 - *GridSearchCV*: Abstracts CV that can wrap around any sklearn algo, running multithreaded trials over specified kfolds.
 - *Manual sequential grid search*: What we typically do with XGBoost, which doesn't play well with GridSearchCV and has too many hyperparameters to tune in one pass.
 - *Ray on local machine*: HyperOpt and Optuna with early stopping.